Last updated: February 21, 2023

 - Parameter name - The name of an arbitrarily added parameter.
-A URL parameter is always added, and a body parameter is also added to POST requests.
-Testing an added parameter name can often detect unusual bugs that are missed if only parameter values are tested.
+Burp Scanner always adds a URL parameter.
+It also adds a body parameter to all POST requests.
+Testing an added parameter name can often detect unusual bugs that are not detected if only parameter values are tested.

 - HTTP headers - The values of the Referer and User-Agent headers.
-Testing these insertion points can often detect issues like SQL injection or persistent XSS within logging functionality.
+Testing these insertion points can often detect issues such as SQL injection or persistent XSS within logging functionality.

 - Entire body - The whole of the request body.
 This applies to requests with XML or JSON content in the request body.

-- URL path filename - The value of the filename part of the URL path (after the final path folder and before the query string).
+- URL path filename - The value of the filename part of the URL path.
+This is the portion of the URL after the final path folder and before the query string.

-- URL path folders - The values of all folder tokens within the URL path (before the filename part).
+- URL path folders - The values of all folder tokens within the URL path, before the filename.

-These settings let you configure the Scanner to move parameters to other locations within the request, in addition to testing them in their original position.
-For example, you can move each URL parameter into the message body and retest it there.
-Or you can move each body parameter into a cookie and retest it there.
+These settings enable you to configure the Scanner to move parameters to other locations within the request, so that they can be re-tested in locations other than their original position.
+For example, you could move each URL parameter into the message body and retest it there.

 The following options are available for changing parameter locations: